AMereBagatelle/AFKPeace/README.md

 To use:
 You will need to install Fabric API alongside this.

+You can find the latest builds at https://www.curseforge.com/minecraft/mc-mods/afkpeace

 ### Current Features:
 AFK Timeout Protection:  Will try to reconnect on timeout.
 Logout on being attacked